trungnt11/trungnt11.github.io/_posts/2019-07-06-fast-ai-lesson-1-notes.md

 - `data` is the DataBunch object of the cats/dogs data we created earlier.

-- Here we are using a variant of resnet called `resnet34`.
+- Here we are using a variant of ResNet called `resnet34`.
 The 34 simply means it has 34 layers.
 There are others avaiable with 18, 50, and more layers.

 - __One-cycle policy__:

   - `learn.fit_one_cycle(4)`

   - People train neural networks using Stochastic Gradient Descent (SGD).
 Here the training set is divided into random batches (say of size 64) and the network weights are updated after each batch.
-After the network has seen all the items in the training set, this is called an _epoch_.
+After the network has seen all the batches, this is called an _epoch_.
 The rate at which the weights are changed is called the __learning rate__.
 Typically people set this to a single value that remains unchanged during an epoch.
+Not here though.

-  - One cycle policy is a way of training the neural network using SGD faster by varying the learning rate during each epoch.
+  - The *One-cycle policy* is a way of training the neural network using SGD faster by varying the learning rate and solver momentum over a group of epochs.

   - Sylvain explains:

     > He recommends to do a cycle with two steps of equal lengths, one going from a lower learning rate to a higher one than go back to the minimum.
 The maximum should be the value picked with the Learning Rate Finder, and the lower one can be ten times lower.
 Then, the length of this cycle should be slightly less than the total number of epochs, and, in the last part of training, we should allow the learning rate to decrease more than the minimum, by several orders of magnitude.

   - The momentum also varies correspondingly:

     ![ef1822a7](/images/fastai/ef1822a7.png)

   - When the learning rate is high we want momentum to be lower.
-This enables the SGD to quickly change directions and find a flatter parameter space.
+This enables the SGD to quickly change directions and find a flatter region in parameter space.

+  -

   - Link: [Another data science student's blog – The 1cycle policy](https://sgugger.github.io/the-1cycle-policy.html)

 - __Learning Rate Finder__

   - The method is basically successively increasing $\eta$ every batch using either a linear or exponential schedule and looking the loss.
 While $\eta$ has a good value, the loss will be decreasing.
 When $\eta$ gets too large the loss will start to increase.
 You can plot the loss versus $\eta$ and see by eye a learning rate that is largest where the loss is decreasing fastest.